 I found driving in Kefalonia pretty straightforward, especially as the roads are very quiet in October.
 Here are a few tips we picked up on the way:

-Perhaps it’s obvious but in Greece, unlike the UK, you drive on the right.
+In Greece, unlike the UK, you drive on the right.
 Less obviously, the give way arrangements at roundabouts are also different to the UK.
 Drivers who are already on the roundabout give way to traffic entering from the right.
 Your car hire agent will point this out to you (hopefully) and our road map included a little illustrative diagram.
-Watch out for the one-way systems in Kefalonia too!
+Watch out for the one-way systems in Kefalonia too.

 If this post has been helpful please pin this image to save and share on Pinterest

-We were a little bit unlucky, everyone said so!
-The Ionian islands are usually hot and dry from May to September.
+The Ionian islands have a Mediterranean climate and are generally hot and dry from May to September.
 The weather in Kefalonia had been clear, blue and beautiful for months before we arrived at the beginning of October.
 And there was wall to wall sunshine on the day we left which stretched on for another couple of weeks.
-It must have been frustrating for the olive growers who needed some rain.
-Unfortunately for us the olives lucked out during the week we visited.
-We experienced some Biblical downpours along with a couple of spectacular thunderstorms.
+It must have been frustrating for the olive growers on the island who desperately needed some rain.
+Unfortunately for us the olives lucked out during the week we visited and we experienced one or two downpours along with a couple of dramatic thunderstorms.
 This led to temporary power cuts too.

-But in and amongst this, as you’ll see from the photos, we had beautiful sunshine and warm swimming in October in Kefalonia.
+But in and amongst this, as you’ll see from the photos, we had beautiful sunshine and warm seas for swimming in Kefalonia in October.

-And there are several advantages to visiting Kefalonia out of high season.
-The weather was exactly the temperature I like best.
-Not frazzlingly hot but warm enough to sit in the sun in a swimsuit.
-Everywhere was quiet and we could really enjoy picturesque Fiscardo and Assos without the crowds.
+There are also several advantages to visiting Kefalonia out of high season.
+The weather wasn’t frazzlingly hot but was warm enough to sit in the sun in a swimsuit.
+Everywhere was quiet and we could really enjoy picturesque Fiskardo and Assos without the crowds.
 Bars and restaurants were still open and serving great food.
-And we found some lovely end of season bargains in the boutiques!
+And we found some end of season bargains in the boutiques!

 So all in all I would visit Kefalonia in October again, only next time I’ll pack an umbrella!